-Supported internships are aimed at young people aged 16 to 24 who have an EHC (Education, Health and Care) plan
+Supported internships are aimed at young people with a learning disability, aged 18 to 24

 They support entry to employment

-The internship is based mainly with an employer and usually lasts a year with a view to moving into employment.
+The internship is based mainly with an employer and usually lasts a year, the aim is that you will move into employment.

 A supported internship is a new type of learning that is made up of an unpaid work placement of at least six months and study that, where possible, leads to a relevant qualification and includes the chance for you to improve your English and maths.